American Press

 Appendix C—Timeline

-ABOUT THE AUTHORS . . .
+ABOUT THE AUTHOR . . .

 Ken Felker, Chairperson and Professor of Health and Physical Education at Edinboro University of Pennsylvania, teaches courses in technology intergration and health methodology, and was named the Edinboro University of Pennsylvania Technology Scholar in 2004.
 He has published and presented nationally and internationally on numerous technologies and their applications, and currently serves as Health and Physical Curriculum Specialist for Learning and Leading with Technlogy a journal of the International Society for Technology Education.
 In the Fall of 2005, Dr. Felker intitiated a research project providing student teachers and supervisors with PDAs to gather data, plan, assess, and communicate in the classroom.
-He was selected as the 1998 Pennsylvania Health Educator of the Year, 1999 Eastern District AAHPERD Outstanding Health Professional, and was a finalist for the National Helath Educator of the Year in 1999.

 ORDER DIRECT AND SAVE!